-If you carefully think through these questions before making any major life/business decisions then chances are you will achieve better outcomes.
+If you carefully think through these questions before making any major life/business decisions, then chances are you will achieve better outcomes.
 The goal is to put yourself in situations that are in harmony with who you truly are as a person as often as possible.
-It is equally important to avoid wishful and/or errant thinking about what is probable outcome given this same information.
+It is equally important to avoid wishful and/or errant thinking about what is the probable outcome given this same information.

 - Eight Questions Leaders Should Be Asking All The Time (capacity-building.com)

 - Illustrations of Uncertainty (djmarsay.wordpress.com)